British G-class submarine

-The Royal Navy's G class of diesel/electric submarines were launched between 1914 and 1917, and intended for operations in the North Sea and German Bight in World War I against German U-boats.
+They were launched between 1914 and 1917, and intended for operations in the North Sea and German Bight against German U-boats.

 Description

 The G-class submarines were designed by the Admiralty in response to a rumour that the Germans were building double-hulled submarines for overseas duties.
 The submarines had a partial double hull, a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draft of 13 ft 4 in.
 They displaced 703 LT on the surface and 837 LT submerged.
 However, the design offered little improvement in practice, the ships being notoriously slow to dive.
 Most of the class had their bows raised during the war to increase buoyancy and improve seakeeping.

 For surface running, the boats were nearly all powered by two 800 bhp Vickers two-stroke eight-cylinder diesel engines, each driving one propeller shaft.
 These engines were the first in the world to use Common Rail injection, using four plunger pumps to deliver a pressure up to 3000 psi every 90° of rotation to keep the fuel pressure adequately constant in the 'rail' (pipe) serving all eight cylinders.
 G14 was initially powered by FIAT diesels, but these proved unsuccessful, and were replaced by the standard Vickers engines.
 It was originally intended to fit more efficient four-stroke MAN and Sulzer diesels to some of the class, but the outbreak of hostilities rendered such plans impossible.
 When submerged each propeller was driven by a 420 hp electric motor.
 They could reach 14.25 kn on the surface and 9 kn underwater.
 On the surface, the G class had a range of 2400 nmi at full speed.

 The boats were originally intended to be armed with one 21-inch (53.3 cm) torpedo tube in the bow and two 18-inch (45 cm) torpedo tubes on the beam.
 This specification was revised while they were under construction, the 21-inch tube moved to the stern and two additional 18-inch tubes added in the bow; they carried two 21-inch and eight 18-inch torpedoes.
 The G-class was also armed with a single 3 in deck gun.

 The G-class submarines had a crew of 30 officers and ratings.